What issues can I get support for with online counselling?

-For web-based video communication and Instant Messaging (IM), I use Zoom, a cutting edge video-conferencing platform, with end-to-end 256-bit AES encryption, so you can be sure that all data transferred between us is safe.
+For web-based video communication and Instant Messaging (IM), I use Zoom.
+The platform features end-to-end 256-bit AES encryption, so you can be sure that all data transferred between us is safe.
 It is much more secure than Skype and also uses lower bandwidth, making it a more user-friendly option for people living in areas with poor internet connectivity.

-For those wishing to conduct their therapy by e-mail, I use Tutanota, a fully encrypted webmail service.
-Again, it is free to use and easy to set up an account.
+For those wishing to conduct their therapy by e-mail, I use Protonmail, a fully encrypted webmail service.

 What kind of technology do I need?

 You do not need to have any specialist equipment.
 For web-based video, you need to ensure you have an adequate broadband signal and a working webcam.
 If your internet connection is poor, it may be preferable to select e-mail or IM for your sessions.
 It is important that your computer is protected by good anti-virus software.
 It is also vital that you ensure that others do not have access to your computer or can see your screen while you are in a session.
 I encourage clients to keep any written records in password-protected files.

 In face-to-face counselling, it is accepted that it is unethical and potentially harmful for any therapist to engage in social contact with a client outside the consulting room.
 Similarly, online counsellors are advised not to accept invitations from clients to connect on social media.
 Please do not be offended that I decline such requests.